joebasirico/Joe_CMS/ReadMe.md

-#Registration Complete

-Nice work, you've registered yourself and it looks like everything went swimmingly!
+#Read Me

+I wrote Joe_CMS after trying to get some of the "big" CMS's [Joomla](http://www.joomla.org/), [Drupal](http://drupal.org/), etc. working for weeks.

+*The intent of this CMS is the right balance between features and simplicity, leaning toward simplicity.*

+You can create new pages easily, link within the site easily and manage a blog easily.
+You can even make changes to the CSS and templates online (if you're so inclined), you guessed it, easily.

 On this page you'll find some help on how to modify Joe_CMS and make it yours.
-You can even edit this page!
-If you'd like you can bookmark this page to return to it at any time.

 ##Intro